Today's Verse: 2 Peter 3:9

 My Prayer...

 Father, I know that you hold the day of Jesus' return in your hands, and the reason he waits to return is known only to you.
-However, dear Father, I also know that you want all people to come to know Jesus as their Savior.
-Please use me to share the message of salvation and the gift of your grace with someone around me this week.
-In Jesus' name I pray.
+However, dear Father, I also know that you want all people to come to know Jesus as their Lord and be saved.
+Please use me to share your message of salvation and the gift of your loving grace through Jesus with someone around me this week, and may it hasten the day of his return.
+In Jesus' name, I pray.
 Amen.

 Illustration